Explicit rephasing to Kobayashi-Maskawa representation and fundamental phase structure of CP violation: Introduction

 \section{Introduction}

-The CP phases appearing in mixing matrices provide the most direct representation of flavored CP violation in particle physics.
+The CP phases appearing in mixing matrices provide the most direct representation of flavored CP violation in the Standard Model.
 Beginning with the Jarlskog invariant~\cite{Jarlskog:1985ht}, a wide variety of rephasing invariants have been proposed and extensively studied in both quark and lepton mixing \cite{Jarlskog:1985ht, Wu:1985ea, Bernabeu:1986fc, Gronau:1986xb, Branco:1987mj, Bjorken:1987tr, Nieves:1987pp, Botella:1994cs, Kuo:2005pf, Jenkins:2007ip, Chiu:2015ega, Denton:2020igp}.
 Many of these quantities are designed to capture only the magnitude of CP violation, typically through imaginary parts or $\sin\delta$-type expressions.
 However, they are not sufficient to identify the phase structure of the mixing matrix itself.
 In particular, although many papers have declared the ``rephasing'' of an arbitrary unitary matrix into the standard parametrization, the specific procedure to realize this transformation has largely been treated implicitly.

-In recent years, a new class of rephasing invariants involving the determinant of the mixing matrices has been systematically studied \cite{Yang:2025hex,Yang:2025cya,Yang:2025law,Yang:2025ftl,Yang:2025dhm,Yang:2025vrs}, leading to compact formulas that express the Dirac CP phase in terms of the matrix elements and the determinant.
+In recent years, a new class of rephasing invariants involving the determinant of the mixing matrices has been systematically studied \cite{Yang:2025hex,Yang:2025cya,Yang:2025law,Yang:2025ftl,Yang:2025dhm,Yang:2025vrs}, leading to compact formulae of CP phases.
 By extending these results to Majorana phases and other unphysical phases, an explicit rephasing transformation into the PDG parametrization has been obtained \cite{Yang:2025dkm, Yang:2025qlg}.

 In this work, we further advance this line of research by constructing an explicit rephasing transformation in the original Kobayashi--Maskawa (KM) parametrization~\cite{Kobayashi:1973fv}.
-It provides a complete rephasing matrix that transforms an arbitrary unitary matrix into the KM form, expressed solely in terms of the arguments of the mixing-matrix elements.
-Moreover, the rephasing transformation is also applied to the diagonalization matrices of individual fermions.
-This allows the observed CP phases to be understood as combinations of more fundamental fermion-specific phases and their relative phases, providing a systematic framework for analyzing the origin of CP violation.
+It provides complete rephasing matrices that transform an arbitrary unitary matrix into the KM form, expressed solely in terms of the arguments of the mixing-matrix elements.